-HSI is working with local organizations in Thailand, Vietnam, the Philippines and China to raise public awareness of the grisly dog meat trade flourishing in these countries.
+HSI is working in countries across Asia to end the grisly dog meat trade.
 We participate in raids on trucks crammed with dogs headed for slaughter.
 We provide funding to train officials for improved enforcement of laws and support care for confiscated animals.
+In South Korea, we're helping dog meat farmers transition to more humane ways of making a living.
+We also helped form the Asia Canine Protection Alliance to end the illegal trade of dogs from Thailand and Laos into Vietnam.

 August 8, 2014